ethersphere/swarm/swarm/docs/sw^3/storage.rst

   refutation

 Nodes provide signed receipts for stored chunks which they are allowed to charge arbitrary amounts for.
 The pricing and deposit model is discussed in detail below.
 If a promise is not kept and a chunk is not found in the swarm anyone can report the loss by putting up a :dfn:`*challenge*`.
 The response to a challenge is a :dfn:`*refutation*`.
 Validity of the challenge as well as its refutation need to be easily verifyable by the contract.
+For now, we can just assume that the litigation is started by the challenge after a user attempts to retrieve insured content and fails to find a chunk.
+Litigation will be discussed below in the wider context of regular integrity audits of content in the swarm.

 The challenge takes the form of a transaction sent to the SWEAR contract in which the challenger presents the receipt(s) of the lost chunk.
 Any node is allowed to send a challenge for a chunk as long as they have a valid receipt for it (not necessarily issued to them).